jamesoh3928/HaskGit/docs/Proposal.md

 ### Minimum Viable Product
 The MVP will implement most of the Git commands that can run locally.
-For feasibility, we will implement the Git commands without any flag options, except for '-m' in the case of commit.
+For feasibility, we will implement the Git commands without any flag options, except for some cases, such as '-m' flag for commit command.
 Most commands will follow the default options.
 The list of commands to be implemented is as follows:

 Command list
 Full list of git commands (not part of MVP): https://git-scm.com/docs